tabreturn/tabreturn.github.io/_posts/2018-07-01-processing.py_in_ten_lessons--03-randomly-generated-lesson-title.md

   <figcaption>Randomised quarter-circle sketch.</figcaption>
 </figure>

-If have ever played the strategy game, [Trax](https://en.wikipedia.org/wiki/Trax_(game)), you will recognise this quarter circle tile.
-Another tile-based abstract game, [Tantrix](https://en.wikipedia.org/wiki/Tantrix), uses a hexagonal adaption of a Truchet tile.
+If you have ever played the strategy game [Trax](https://en.wikipedia.org/wiki/Trax_(game)), this pattern will look familiar.
+Another tile-based strategy game [Tantrix](https://en.wikipedia.org/wiki/Tantrix) uses a hexagonal adaption of a Truchet tile.

-Tiles are an intersting area to explore using Processing, and we'll look at other types in the lessons to come.
+Tiles are an exciting area to explore using Processing, and we'll look at other types in the lessons to come.

 ## Progressively-Jittery Quads Task

 Here is the final challenge before moving onto lesson 04.

 This one appears in Ira Greenberg's *Processing: Creative Coding and Generative Art in Processing 2* (page 80).
 It's a great book that presents a fun and creative approach to learning programming.
-It is based on the Java -- rather than Python programming language -- but well worth a read.
+It is based on Processing's Java mode (rather than Python) and well worth a read.

 <figure>
   <img src="{{ site.url }}/img/pitl03/progressively-jittery-quads.png" />